-The Visual Arts Field Trip Planning Process
+Visual Arts Student Field Trip Planning Process for PCS Teachers

-1. At Least Five Weeks in Advance of Proposed Field Trip Date
+1. At Least Five Weeks in Advance of Proposed Field Trip Date:

 District School Bus

-3. At Least Four Weeks in Advance of Proposed Field Trip Date
+3. At Least Four Weeks in Advance of Proposed Field Trip Date:

-4. Field Trip Approval
+4. Field Trip Approval Process:

-5. After Receiving Approval Memo
+5. After Receiving the Approval Memo: